glycerine/spin_paxos/README.md

-sperm to wiggle through the zona pelucia causes a massive wave of calcium release to flash through the plasma of the oocyte, signalling (broadcasting to all receptors) on the entire egg surface that the sperm has arrived, and inducing changes at the zona pelucida that lock out other sperm. https://en.wikipedia.org/wiki/Zona_pellucida
+sperm to wiggle through the zona pelucia causes a massive wave of calcium release to flash through the plasma of the oocyte, signalling (broadcasting to all receptors) on the entire egg surface that the first sperm has arrived, and inducing depolarization at the zona pelucida that locks out other sperm.
+This is called the fast block to polyspermy. https://en.wikipedia.org/wiki/Zona_pellucida

-This is how cells prevent multiple fertilizations, aka polyspermy, which would be a genetic disaster for the just established zygote.
+This is how cells prevent multiple fertilizations, aka polyspermy, which would be a genetic disaster (almost invariably lethal) for the just established zygote.
 See the "Fast and Slow block to polyspermy" in https://en.wikipedia.org/wiki/Oocyte_activation https://www.youtube.com/watch?v=BFrVmDgh4v4